vumaq/HDD-Analysis/documentation/understanding_4200.md

 ## Why It Exists

 The introduction of `FACE_MAP_CHANNEL` was a practical requirement for *Hidden & Dangerous*.
 Illusion Softworks needed a way to support more than one UV channel and to decouple texture mapping from geometry.
-By doing so, they enabled techniques like multiple textures, detail maps, or lightmaps that the single-UV `0x4140` scheme could not accommodate ([hidden-and-dangerous.net](https://hidden-and-dangerous.net/board/viewtopic.php?t=43851)).
+By doing so, they enabled techniques like multiple textures, detail maps, or lightmaps that the single-UV `0x4140` scheme could not accommodate.

 ---

 ## Import and Tooling Notes

 - **Blender Import** Blender’s stock 3DS importer does not support this extension, so I3D models often lose their UV mapping on import.
-- **3ds Max I3D plugin** The original plugin for Max 3.0/3.1 includes support for this chunk ([hidden-and-dangerous.net](https://hidden-and-dangerous.net/board/viewtopic.php?p=15301#p15301)).
+- **3ds Max I3D plugin** The original plugin for Max 3.0/3.1 includes support for this chunk.
 - **Custom tooling** Scripts and analyzers that specifically handle `0x4200` are required for faithful conversion.

 ---